Top 6 LinkedIn Summary Examples For Sales Pros – Expandi

 • Skills.

-If you want people to be able to easily find your profile – make sure it’s SEO-optimized.
+So, if you want people to easily find your profile – make sure it’s SEO-optimized and leverage the LinkedIn summary section for the same.

-In most cases, people will be skimming your profile.
+In most cases, people will be skimming through your profile.

 And also use bullet points or numbered lists to break up your text and make sure they flow.